This is the first article in a new series highlighting 2018 real estate trends.

 They are currently renting.

 If you don’t currently market to tenants, make 2018 the year that you start.
-When doing this, your CRM will be your most important tool, so dig into it and start focusing on more renters.
+When doing this, your real estate CRM will be your most important tool, so dig into it and start focusing on more renters.

 Target apartment complexes, condo and townhome communities.
 Aside from talking up the financial benefits of owning rather than renting, let them know about local, state and national down payment assistance programs.
 Ask your preferred lender to help you create charts or other visuals showing these potential buyers that they can own a home for the what they currently pay in rent.